-This is when they begin to see a way forward, with selfdiscovery and hope has begun to set in for them to move from the position of hopelessness and being stuck.
+Release happens when the individual begins to see a way forward.
+Hope has begun to set in for them to move from the position of hopelessness and being stuck to their next step.

 This release may involve their own self-discovery: